Errors

 HTTP Error Status Codes

 We use the standard HTTP status codes found here.
-Any response with a status code of 400
+Any response with a status code of 400 or greater is considered an error.

-status code are due to errors caused by the client.
+Responses with a 4xx status code are due to errors caused by the client.
 The client should fix the error before trying to send the request again.

-status code are due to errors caused by our servers.
-For idempotent requests, the client can retry the request later, but should honor the Retry-After
+Responses with a 5xx status code are due to errors caused by our servers.
+For idempotent requests, the client can retry the request later, but should honor the Retry-After response header if one is provided.
+For non-idempotent requests it is recommended not to perform an automatic retry.

 Validation errors

-for errors in syntax, and the status code 422
+We use the status code 400 for errors in syntax, and the status code 422 for semantic request errors.

-Examples of 400
+Examples of 400 errors:

 - Missing a

-in the JSON request body. - Providing a
+}in the JSON request body. - Providing a

-in a request body.
+stringinstead of anumberin a request body.

-Examples of 422
+Examples of 422 errors:

 - Missing a required field in a request body.